Passing structure to functions in c programming with example c tutorial

 #include <string.h>

-// Outer structure
+// Defining a Date structure

 struct Date {